Walking Safari: Boot Choices

 Coming full circle.

-The above form the basis of a good starting point.
+The above form the basis of a good decision making starting point.
 Good boots come at a higher price tag, HOWEVER as with all quality products you get what you pay for.
 Choose right, look after your feet, focus on the incredible experience and have fun.

 See you soon!